studio24/cookie-message/README.md

 Optionally, you can also have a cookie message displaying at the top of your website.

 ## Usage

+See test file at `test.html` to illustrate usage.

 Add the cookie message HTML at the top of your page.
 You can add whatever message you like and include a link to your cookie or privacy policy.
 There's no close link.